pickyourtrail_logo

 6. Relish the Serene Heritage Atmosphere

-• Coffee Tasting Experience: From about AED 10 for sampling different brews.
+• Coffee Tasting Experience: From AED 15 (INR 350) for sampling different brews.

-Timings & Best Time to Visit Coffee Museum Dubai
+Timings & Best Time to Visit the Dubai Coffee Museum

-• Best Time to Visit: Late afternoon (3–5 PM) when heritage area lighting is soft and fewer crowds.
+• Best Time to Visit: Late afternoon (3–5 PM) when heritage area lighting is soft and there are fewer crowds.

 • Avoid Midday Crowds: Mornings are fine, but aim to explore the surrounding Bastakiya afterwards for a fuller experience.